How Trump’s tariffs morphed from ‘no exemptions’ to carve-outs galore

 Adding new elements to the negotiations to create wiggle room on big decisions was a Trump tactic familiar to David Bozell, a supporter of the president.

-“If he doesn’t see that there’s room to manoeuvre, he’ll create some,” said Bozell, president of For America, a conservative grassroots political group.
+“If he doesn’t see that there’s room to maneuver, he’ll create some,” said Bozell, president of For America, a conservative grassroots political group.

 In the days leading up to Thursday’s announcement, the biggest trade move of Trump’s presidency, key industry players and trading partners were still in the dark about the contours of the plan.

-Yet USW members were already travelling to Washington to appear with Trump at the White House signing ceremony before the union knew if it could fully support the plan.
+Yet USW members were already traveling to Washington to appear with Trump at the White House signing ceremony before the union knew if it could fully support the plan.

 “We didn’t know exactly what the exclusion was until it got announced,” Gerard, who is Canadian, told Reuters.
 “We kept making the case that Canada wasn’t the enemy.”

-Canada’s Liberal government also had sprung into action to defend NAFTA and cross-border steel and aluminium trade once it became clear last week that Trump was serious about imposing tariffs.
+Canada’s Liberal government also had sprung into action to defend NAFTA and cross-border steel and aluminum trade once it became clear last week that Trump was serious about imposing tariffs.

 Prime Minister Justin Trudeau called Trump on Monday to “forcefully defend” the interests of Canadian workers and to stress that the tariffs would not help talks to modernize the NAFTA trade pact, according to a government official who spoke on the condition of anonymity.